mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 If the Travellers can reach the house before dawn they may be able to somehow get the captives out.
 They are bound and will be carefully guarded.
-A little before dawn they will be loaded into a wheeled truck and driven a few kilometres up the road.
-Marchand follows in his grav car and watches the release before rushing back to the house to savour the occasion with his followers.
+A little before dawn they will be loaded into a wheeled truck and driven a few kilometers up the road.
+Marchand follows in his grav car and watches the release before rushing back to the house to savor the occasion with his followers.
 After a little more than an hour the hunting party sets out.
 They will try a variety of methods to kill the Aslan, including dismounting to snipe at them with rifles or firing from